-Experience ranch life off the grid with all the basic conveniences of everyday life.
-Since the late 90’s, our personal goal has been to “get off the grid” and live more like the way Nate lived as a young cowboy growing up in Wyoming in the 20’s – immersed in nature, learning from the land and our livestock, independent of remotely supplied utilities, and fairly self-sufficient.
+Experience ranch life off the grid – there are no electrical wires coming into this ranch!
+Yet, enjoy all the basic conveniences of everyday life.
+Since the late 90’s, our personal goal has been to “get off the grid” and live the way Nate lived as a young cowboy growing up in Wyoming in the 20’s – immersed in nature, learning from the land and livestock, independent of remotely supplied utilities, and self-sufficient.

-Nate (1921-2016), having been the steward of the Brown family’s land for decades, has had to be environmentally conscious.
-But he and his wife have recently taken HorseWorks beyond the basics of grazing and livestock management to relocating the ranch headquarters on a totally off-grid, beautifully secluded and peaceful part of the original family ranch.
-The facilities’ power in this initial stage is provided by a propane generator with battery storage.
-Going solar, with the generator as a back-up only, should be completed by the summer of 2013.
-Wind power generation will be the final step in the energy plan.
-Sustainable food production is also part of the long-term picture, with plans over a few years’ time to expand the windbreak, small apple orchard and fruit/vegetable garden to a larger garden and year-round greenhouse.
-We welcome you to come experience the joy of going off-grid, learn from the challenges we have faced, and share your eco-experiences and dreams with us as we blaze our new off-grid trail!
+Nate (1921-2016), the steward of the Brown family’s land for decades, had to be environmentally conscious before it was popular to be so.
+Nate and his wife, MaeCile, took HorseWorks beyond the basics of grazing and livestock management to relocating the ranch headquarters on a totally off-grid, beautifully secluded and peaceful part of the original Brown family ranch.
+The facility’s power is provided by solar panels that charge battery storage.
+Sustainable food production is part of the long-term picture, including a small apple orchard, fruit and vegetable garden and year-round aquaponics greenhouse.
+We welcome you to come experience the joy of going off-grid.
+Learn from the challenges we faced and share your eco-experiences and dreams with us as we blaze our new off-grid trail!

 A Little About Nate’s History